SheryHassan/Shery-Hassan/README.md

 ---

 ## 🧑‍💻 About Me
-👤 Name: Mohamed Ahmed Mohamed Abo El-Hadid.
+👤 Name: Sereen Hassan Sayed Ahmed.

 🎯 I'm a **Junior Front-End Engineer** passionate about building responsive and modern web applications.